FosterCashe/nlp-sentiment-pipeline/README.md

 # NLP Sentiment Analysis Pipeline

 A Python/SQL pipeline that classifies sentiment and extracts themes from product reviews at scale, delivering actionable insights through a self-service dashboard.
+Supports both local CSV analysis and production warehouse deployments on Snowflake and BigQuery.

 ## Overview